InspireDevice/ZTON-Miner/README.md

 The best solution is to use Flight Sheet.
 Just download the latest Flight Sheet from Releases https://github.com/InspireDevice/ZTON-Miner/releases and upload to your Hive OS web interface.
 Otherwise you could download tar.gz archive and setup manually

+# Developer fee is less that 1%
+We use simple and fair formula: less that 1% of hashes (NOT shares) could be calculated as developer fee.

+# Support
+You may join Telegram group and ask the question [Whales Pool.
+Ton Mining [English]] (https://t.me/+FK7zwGYZ7CJmMmIy)

 Happy mining!